 - 1 eleven ounce can Mexican style or regular corn or an equivalent amount of frozen

 - 1 cup of shredded cheese

 Directions: Preheat oven to 400.
-Brown meat in large skillet over med. high heat.
+Brown meat in large skillet over medium high heat.
 Drain.
 Stir in seasoning mix, beans, tomato sauce and corn.
 Bring to a boil.
 Reduce heat to low, simmer five minutes.

 When I double the recipe, I reserve 1/2 of the meat/bean/tomato mixture before putting it in to the casserole.
-I place it, when cooled enough, into a large ziploc freezer bag.
-I label it ”Taco Night” with the date.
-Just under the name, write: Thaw, place in 2 qt casserole, top with 1 cup each broken tortilla chips and shredded cheese, bake at 400 for five to 10 minutes.
+I place it, when cooled enough, into a large Ziploc freezer bag.
+I label it “Taco Night” with the date.
+Just under the name, write: Thaw, heat through, place in 2 qt casserole, top with 1 cup each broken tortilla chips and shredded cheese, bake at 400 for five to 10 minutes.
 It’s much easier to label with a flat bag and clean hands!

 In two smaller ziplocs, place the cheese and the chips.
 Best to label them cheese for Taco Night and chips for Taco Night just in case they get separated.
 Put the cheese bag inside the tortilla bag to keep them together.
 Take a smidge of freezer tape and tape the tortilla bag to the Taco Night bag.
-You should be able to keep this frozen for 2 to 3 months. fter that time, you may notice a decrease in the quality of the product, although it will still be safe to eat.
+You should be able to keep this frozen for 2 to 3 months.
+After that, you may notice a decrease in the quality of the product, although it will still be safe to eat.
 (FDA guidelines.)